johannesholmberg/archive.holmberg.io/notebook/_posts/2013-02-17-on-the-road.md

   - /journal/on-the-road/
 ---

-<p class="intro" markdown="1">**The** last days have been turbulent to say at least.
-Since my 30 days allotment to stay in Thailand was about to tick out I had in mind to move on this Friday.</p>
+The last days have been turbulent to say at least.
+Since my 30 days allotment to stay in Thailand was about to tick out I had in mind to move on this Friday.

 Unfortunately, a tenacious fever rendered me unable to travel.
 I extended my stay at the hotel for 2 days in hope of some recuperation.
 That Sunday was my absolute last day before the fees would start to pile up with each day that passed.